Now accepting new patients — call 212-328-1180

 • Arm or leg numbness, tingling, or sciatica from nerve compression.

-• Progressive degenerative changes in hips and lower back.
+• Progressive degenerative changes in the hips and lower back.

 Care options

-Many adults are advised to wait and watch, brace, or consider surgery.
-Gentle approaches can offer relief and improved function without aggressive measures.
+Many adults with scoliosis are advised to simply wait and watch, to brace, or to consider surgery.
+For people who want another option, gentle approaches can offer relief and improved function without aggressive measures.
+At his Midtown Manhattan office, Dr. Alex Kaminsky focuses on alleviating pain, improving balance, and supporting long-term function with individualized, hands-on care that respects your comfort and tolerance.

 • Craniosacral Therapy to reduce restrictions and calm the nervous system.